Ranjithkumars1205/java-fundamentals/src/Abstraction/takeAway.md

 Interface:
 only abstract method
-not abstract method with default, static and private multiple inheritance supported with non-abstract method.but not with default method which has body private data member is not allowed data member must be initialized and can't be modified ( Interface fields are public, static and final by default, and the methods are public and abstract.)
+But it can have non-abstract method with default, static and private only. final method is not supported multiple inheritance supported with non-abstract method.but not with default method which has body private data member is not allowed data member must be initialized and can't be modified ( Interface fields are public, static and final by default, and the methods are public and abstract.)